facero/sujets2021/README.md

 The internship will take place at the astronomy department (http://irfu.cea.fr/dap/) can start mid-march for 3-5 months.

-If you want to know more, read the full subject description here in english:  [PDF](Sujet-these-2020-AdvTools-EN.pdf) If you have questions or want to apply, contact me by email (fabio acero at cea fr) !
+If you want to know more, read the full subject description here in english:  [PDF](Sujet-these-2020-AdvTools-EN.pdf) If you have questions or want to apply, contact me by email (fabio.acero at cea fr) !

 ## Proposition de sujets de recherche en 2021 au CEA/Saclay
 Sujets de stage de Master 2 (3 à 5 mois) et de thèse sur l'étude des vestiges de supernova en rayons X.